Performance Analysis in Sport G (10155.2)

 Where possible, students with general questions about unit content and assessment should use the discussion forums on the unit's Canvas site.
 Students that post to the discussion forum should expect a reply or confirmation from the unit convenor within 1 business day.

-Students that have more specific questions about the unit content and assessments should utilise the student consultation times on Mondays at 12.30-2.30pm.
-Students can book in to a consultation time using the Calendar on Canvas, and the consultation will be conducted via Zoom or face-to-face in 12C3b.
+Students that have more specific questions about the unit content and assessments should utilise the student consultation times on Wednesdays at 9.30-11.30am.
+Students can book in to a consultation time using the Calendar on Canvas, and the consultation will be conducted via Microsoft Teams or face-to-face in 12C3b.

 If you do need to send an email: